-Our vertical whānau classes are one way we nurture connections among our students with every student at MAC joining a whānau class that meets four times a week and comprises students of all ages, supported by a staff member who serves as a mentor, advocate and guide.
+Our vertical whānau classes are one way we nurture connections among our students with every student at MAC joining a whānau class.
+The classes meet four times each week for a ten-minute check-in session known as Manaaki on Mondays - Wednesdays from 8.40am - 8.50am, and an extended session known as Tiaki on Thursdays from 10.30am - 11.15am.
+These groups comprise students of all ages, supported by a staff member who serves as a mentor, advocate and guide.

-- TE KURA O TITITEA - MOUNT ASPIRING COLLEGE
+101 Plantation Road, Wānaka 9305, New Zealand

-101 Plantation Road, Wānaka 9305, New Zealand t. + 64 (0) 3 443 0499 e. learn@mtaspiring.school.nz w. mountaspiringcollege.nz
+t. + 64 (0) 3 443 0499

-(f) mountaspiringcollege
+e. learn@mtaspiring.school.nz

-() @mountaspiringcollege
+w. mountaspiringcollege.nz